Wolde & Asaiki Simon

 BGCM was founded by Wolde and Asaiki Simon almost 18 years ago.
 The organization is deeply rooted in faith and integrity of youth.
 The Simon's have been together for almost 30 years, married for 15, and have four children.
 They have both always held ties to improving their community, while focusing on integrity, stewardship, and honesty.
 Core principles are Self-Esteem, Youth Development, and Community Improvement.
 BGCM transforms communities by empowering youth to reach their fullest potential through academics, arts, and athletics, and instilling in them that they have been chosen by God to do something great despite circumstances or mistakes.

 Both Wolde and Asaiki have spent over twenty years working with youth in a variety of ways.
 Raised in the urban streets of Brooklyn, budget cuts for local community centers for neighborhood children eliminated mentors, extracurricular activities, and academic assistance.
 Wolde and Asaiki saw a need and did something about it.

-The goal of BGCM’s programs is to develop capable students who can function in a highly technological and competitive world, while improving minority student growth, close achievement gaps, decrease dropout rates, and increase high school graduation rates.
-Wolde and Asaiki’s experience and passion for youth began at an early age, and will continue for a lifetime.
+The goal of BGCM’s programs are to develop capable students who can function in a highly technological and competitive world, while improving minority student growth, close achievement gaps, decrease dropout rates, and increase high school graduation rates.
+Wolde and Asaiki’s experience and passion to each other and for youth began at an early age, and will continue for a lifetime.